 If wild rabbit droppings are the issue, then it may be worth looking for walks and routes that avoid the densest rabbit populations.
 This should help you avoid poop altogether.

 If pet rabbit droppings are the issue, it may be worth trying to separate the living spaces of your rabbit and your pup.
 This will help to keep the rabbit feces away from your curious canine.
 If you live in the countryside and wild rabbits are in your yard, you may need to look through your yard before letting Fido outside.

 Frequently Asked Questions

-Rabbit poop is a common thing to find out and about and is often irresistible for inquisitive dogs!
+Rabbit poop is a common thing to find out about and is often irresistible for inquisitive dogs.
 In most cases, eating rabbit feces will not cause any harm to our canine companions.
-But if Fido has pre-existing health conditions or if a large amount is poop is eaten, then it can cause illnesses in dogs.
+But if Fido has pre-existing health conditions or eats a large amount of poop, then it can cause illnesses.